titaniumnetwork-dev/discord-widget/README.md

 ## Todo List
 ### High priority
 - ~~Text wrapping~~ Fixed
-- Make wrapped content push other messages down
+- ~~Make wrapped content push other messages down~~ Fixed
+- Whatever the fuck causes the messages to get all wonky
 - Choosing a selection of webhooks to prevent timeouts from spammers
 - Message delays
 - Image attachment support